Proj-Vanq/unvstats/README.md

 Contact
 -------------------------------------------------------------------------------
-Contact Petr at the [github project webpage](https://github.com/ppetr/tremstats).
+Contact us at the [github project webpage](https://github.com/dsalt/unvstats).
-Do not contact Rezyn or DASPRiD about problems with this *Tremstats* fork.
+Do not contact Rezyn, DASPRiD or Petr about problems with this *Tremstats* fork.

 ### Tremstats 2.3.0